The Raven Cycle: Henry Cheng

-An Aglionby student of Korean and Chinese descent who is friends with Gansey and later befriends Blue, while Adam and Ronan don't seem fond of him.
-Throughout The Raven King, his bond with Gansey and Blue is strengthened and he's present in various important passages.
-By the end of the series Henry, Gansey and Blue are out for an (at least) year-long journey.
+Henry Cheng is an Aglionby student of Korean and Chinese descent.
+He is friends with Gansey and later befriends Blue, while Adam and Ronan are not very fond of him.
+Throughout The Raven King, his bond with Gansey and Blue is strengthened, and he's present in various important passages.
+By the end of the series Henry, Gansey, and Blue travel together for an (at least) year-long journey.

 Joseph Kavinsky

-Referred to as "Kavinsky" and "K", he has the same ability as Ronan to pull things out of his dreams.
+Joseph Kavinsky, referred to as "Kavinsky" and "K," has the same ability as Ronan to pull things out of his dreams.
 He uses this ability to steal from his dreams, whereas Ronan asks for things.
 Kavinsky likes to race Ronan and has a field full of replicas of the same car.
 He has an fixation on Ronan and Gansey's relationship, often making gay jokes about them.
 He uses his dreaming ability for his own selfish purposes and eventually dies because of a fire dragon he took from a dream.